 Today, we introduce a new colour for Move: Lunar White.
 The hue represents months of research, formulating, and testing.
-It also exemplifies a key tenet of the Sonos experience—that all our products work together as part of a system, not only technically but also aesthetically.
-It was up to Kitty Suidman, Sonos’s Design Director of Colour, Material, Finish, and her team of experts to find a lighter tone that would allow Move to seamlessly transition between the indoors and outdoors, whilst still harmonising with the rest of the Sonos system.
+It also exemplifies a key tenet of the Sonos experience—that all our products work together as part of a system not only technically but also aesthetically.
+It was up to Kitty Suidman, Sonos’ Design Director of Color, Material, Finish, and her team of experts to find a lighter tone that would allow Move to seamlessly transition between the indoors and outdoors, while still harmonizing with the rest of the Sonos system.
 Find out how her international upbringing and life-long obsession with colour prepared her to identify the perfect shade.

-How would you describe Sonos’s approach to product colour?
+How would you describe Sonos’ approach to product colour?

 How has colour evolved at Sonos?